 Humber Architectural Technology student Lenny Petrilli placed first in the Large Building Individual category with his Alton Arts Center project.
 The jury commended his working drawing skills.

-On behalf of the Dean of the School of Applied Technology, Dr. Farzad Rayegani, Humber College congratulates all of the winners!
+On behalf of the Dean of the Faculty of Applied Sciences and Technology, Dr. Farzad Rayegani, Humber College congratulates all of the winners!

 Professor Elizabeth Fenuta has an impressive background in art and architecture.
 With her unique inter-disciplinary approach to spatial practices, she has worked at many award-winning architecture firms in Toronto, studied architecture in Italy, and co-founded her own architectural company – Hout Architecture.